 If you are eligible for Navy STP participation, the DoN will invite you to its Phase II Kickoff event, held annually, usually in May.

-The STP program is comprised of Navy Phase II SBIR/STTR small businesses with a wide range of innovative technologies seeking to improve their abilities to achieve a transition to a program of record or commercialization opportunity.
+The Navy STP program is comprised of Navy Phase II SBIR/STTR small businesses with a wide range of innovative technologies seeking to improve their abilities to achieve a transition to a program of record or commercialization opportunity.
 Navy STP participating small businesses’ demographics range from one to 500 employees, one to 50+ SBIR/STTR Phase IIs, and zero to 50+ successful technology transitions.

 The Navy STP program is a 12-month cycle from June to June.

-Yes, your Business Consultant (BC) is your primary contact throughout the Navy STP program.
+Yes, your business consultant (BC) is your primary contact throughout the Navy STP program.

 Yes.
 It is not uncommon for a business to have multiple SBIR/STTR efforts at one time.
 During the kickoff process, you may discuss the range of projects with your business consultant (BC) to determine whether all the projects should be in the same Navy STP cycle.
 To make this determination, you and your BC can consider workload demands for both the Navy STP program and the project itself, and your available resources.